brandur/sorg/content/nanoglyphs/033-heroku.md

 >
 > Heroku has been in the process of being sunset for years now.
 New features have been banned for years.
 Only "keep the lights on" projects are allowed.
 Not that they could do anything with the skeleton crew they have running the platform.

-Another insider throwaway notes that the product is frozen in all but name:
+Another insider throwaway notes that the product is frozen in all but name, and has been for years:

 > You've gotta go way back on the Heroku Changelog to find anything that isn't a language version upgrade or feature removal: https://devcenter.heroku.com/changelog
 >